This is one of our favourite topics.

 Welcome, nice to have you here reading about Brightworks.
 There are a few reasons you might be here:

 You are a client looking for an awesome new agency.
 If so, welcome!
-It is very hard to capture something as dynamic as an 80+ person creative agency in a few sentences, so once you are done reading feel free to email Jack, our VP of Client Services, and he can answer any questions you have.
+It is very hard to capture something as dynamic as an 80+ person creative agency in a few sentences, so once you are done reading feel free to send us an email, and we can answer any questions you have.

 You are an awesome person looking for a better place to work.
 If so, welcome to you too!
 This site will hopefully give you a sense of the business side of Brightworks, but you should also take a peek at us on Facebook (Opens in a new window) and that will give you a better sense of the day-to-day.